 Intentionally creating collective overlap for people who do know Jesus and those who don’t is a risk, but it’s surprisingly simple: our front yards, living rooms, and social gatherings are great, natural spaces for collective overlap to occur.

 A NEXT STEP

-Excerpt taken from SUMS Remix 94-1, issued June 2018.
+Excerpt taken from SUMS Remix #88-2, released March 2018.

 This is part of a weekly series posting excerpts from one of the most innovative content sources in the church world: SUMS Remix book excerpts for church leaders.

 SUMS Remix takes a practical problem in the church and looks at it with three solutions; each solution is taken from a different book.
 Additionally, a practical action step is included with each solution.

 As a church leader you get to scan relevant books based on practical tools and solutions to real ministry problems, not just by the cover of the book.
 Each post will have the edition number which shows the year and what number it is in the overall sequence.
 (SUMS Remix provides 26 issues per year, delivered every other week to your inbox).

 > > Subscribe to SUMS Remix <<